AdobeDocs/genstudio.en/help/user-guide/approvals/approve-content.md

 # Approve content

-Approvers receive both in-product and email notifications when when their review and approval is needed.
+Approvers receive both in-product and email notifications when their review and approval is needed.
 Both notifications provide a link to the Canvas that displays the content under review.

 If the content draft meets your organization's standards and your expectations, you are ready to approve the draft.